dhallatmaine/Goban/Goban-server/README.md

-# Goban
+# Goban-server

-How to start the Goban application
+How to start the Goban-server application
 ---

 1. Run `mvn clean install` to build your application